AMS · AGENT MESSAGING SERVICE · TOKEN STREAM ROUTING

 Worker shell · accounts · conversation mint.

 Three endpoints behind ams.klappy.dev + ams.truthkit.ai.
-SPEC §3.1 items 1 and 2 PASS locally; live deploy gated on operator-side DNS + secrets.
+SPEC §3.1 items 1 and 2 PASS on live deploy across both hosts.
 Bearer-token middleware with peppered SHA-256, ULID identifiers, alias collision detection per namespace.
+Evidence: evidence-day1-live-smoke.txt.

 ConversationDO · WebSocket · stream-scoped broadcast.